 STATUTES OF SECTION AICA THE NETHERLANDS

-Article I Aims and Activities
+Article I Aims and activities

-- As a Section of the International Association, the Dutch Section has Statutes, which closely reflect those of the parent organisation.
-These must be kept up-to-date with those of International AICA and formally approved by AICAâ€™s Administrative Council.
+- As a Section of the International Association, The Netherlands Section has Statutes, which closely reflect those of the parent organisation.
+These must be kept up-to-date with those of AICA International and formally approved by AICA’s General Assembly.

 - The duration of the Section is unlimited.